 - You must submit your passport copy, residence visa copy (if your visa is not yet processed, your company’s/sponsor’s letter will work temporarily, but hand over a copy of the visa the moment it comes through) for the tenancy contract to be drawn out.

 - It takes four to five working days for the contract to be drawn out.
 The paperwork is done by the agent in consultation with the landlord.

 - Rents are mostly paid quarterly, but some landlords may ask for three checks instead of four.
 You might actually get a better deal if you decide to give two checks.
 Whatever the case may be, you have to give postpaid checks at the time of signing the contract.
 Make sure to get a receipt for the checks.

 - You also have to pay a security deposit; in cash, if you want.
 Keep the receipt carefully, as this has to be submitted when you seek a refund at the end of your term.

-- If you are using an agent’s services, the commission can be paid in cash or by check.
+- If you use an agent’s services, you can pay the commission in cash or by check.
 It is usually 5% of the rental value.

 - Contracts are binding for a year, so if you leave out of turn, you will need to pay a penalty; usually two months’ rent, and you also have to give two months’ notice.